domdomm42/lawpath_task/README.md

 # Australia Post Address Validator

-A Next.js application that validates Australian postal addresses by checking if postcode, suburb, and state combinations are valid through the Australia Post API.
+A Next.js application that validates Australian postal addresses by checking if postcode, suburb, and state combinations are valid through the given Australia Post API.

 ## Overview